andrej/andrej/README.md

 Hi!
-I'm André, a Ph.D. candidate in the [Secure Systems and Software Lab](https://ssllab.org) at the University of California, Irvine.
-Find more on [my website](https://andreroesti.com).
+I'm André.
+I received my Ph.D. and M.S. in Computer Science from the University of California, Irvine, advised by Prof. Dr. Michael Franz.
+My research interests broadly span compilers for hardware accelerators, systems programming and security.